 [Edge] Unlock IKEA BILRESA scroll wheel and dual button

-I’ve added support for the new BILRESA buttons in my Matter Playground Edge Driver so you can unlock all the functionality, wheel included.
+I’ve added support for the new BILRESA buttons in my Matter Playground Edge Driver so you can unlock all the functionality, wheel customization included.

 Given the singularities of these new Matter over Thread buttons it deserves its own post. :grin:

 There is a teaser video in reddit, check it out since it showcases what you can do in combination with Matter bulbs using Matter Playground.
+There’s another one focused on the scroll.

 The driver packs as many custom tweaks as technically possible, including triple-tap for the dual button via an original hack (it only supports double-tap), a nice user interface and routine conditions for the wheel (which doubles as three thanks to the selector underneath the indicators), advanced dimming and other quality of life features.
 I’ve been working on them well before having the buttons!